iFaceless/portal/README.md

 It's a lightweight package which simplifies Go object serialization.
 Inspired heavily by [marshmallow](https://github.com/marshmallow-code/marshmallow), but with concurrency builtin for better performance.

-[portal](https://github.com/iFaceless/portal/) can be used to:
-- **Validate** input data (not ready now, but you can use [go-playground/validator](https://github.com/go-playground/validator) or [asaskevich/govalidator](https://github.com/asaskevich/govalidator) instead).
-- **Serialize** app-level objects to specified objects (schema structs).
+[portal](https://github.com/iFaceless/portal/) can be used to serialize app-level objects to specified objects (schema structs).
 The serialized objects can be rendered to any standard formats like JSON for an HTTP API.

-Most importantly, if some fields of a schema have different data sources, portal could **spawn several goroutines to retrieve fields' data concurrently** if you prefer.
+Most importantly, if some fields of a schema have different data sources, portal could **spawn several goroutines to retrieve fields' data concurrently**.

+*Note that unlike [marshmallow](https://github.com/marshmallow-code/marshmallow), [portal](https://github.com/iFaceless/portal/) only focuses on object serialization.
+So, if you want to validate struct fields, please refer to  [go-playground/validator](https://github.com/go-playground/validator) or [asaskevich/govalidator](https://github.com/asaskevich/govalidator).*

 # Features